2dvorak/2018s-git-activity-2dvorak/README.md

 - Always read the manual, i.e., the activity document, and create an issue if you have any problem with the activity.
 But please read the manual before you do it.

+- You should put your name and email address in the introductory line above.